netbeast/bigfoot/README.md

 ```

 **Topics** stand for a _kind_ of device and groups a set of variables or dimensions
  to be used.
-It is a shortcut for the **skills of a device**.
+It is a shortcut for the **skills of an accessory**.
 For example if
  the topic of your thing is _light_ or _bulb_ the rest of the parties will
- immediately know that you must support a certain state:
+ immediately know that you must support a certain **state**.

+ ### State

+> Said of accessory values that can change without necessary user input.
+They reflect the nature of the appliance;
+Whether a bulb is on or off, a thermometer reads 30ºC or a movement sensor detects presence.

 ```js
 /* @flow */